Updated June 12, 2023

 7. I’m applying to the University the following summer

 As typically as it may sound, interviewers want people who want to stay in the company for at least more than a year!
-If not, then how the cost of recruitment would get sufficient, and how would the company benefit from the recruitment drive?
+If not, how would the recruitment cost be sufficient, and how would the company benefit from the recruitment drive?

 There’s no issue with education.
 But don’t threaten the interviewer with the phrases like – “I’m going to join university coming year for this,” especially if it’s a full-time course.
 If you feel you can manage the job with your full-time study, it’s always better not to say anything about it specifically during the interview.
 If you need to share this, say it after you get selected with the assurance that you will maintain a clear distinction between your work and that your study will not hamper it by any cost.
 So, don’t discuss your education during your interview to play it safe.